 Alcohol

 Alcohol is a major cause of dry mouth.
 When you take in a lot of alcohol, it decreases the amount of saliva in your mouth.
-This creates favourable conditions for odour-causing bacteria to flourish in your mouth.
+It creates favourable conditions for odour-causing bacteria to flourish in your mouth.
 Reducing alcohol consumption and taking a lot of water can help to avoid halitosis.

 High-sugar diets